JonathanWilbur/asn1-ts/README.md

   - [ ] Lightweight Encoding Rules
   - [ ] BACNet Encoding Rules?
 (ISO 16484-5:2017)
   - [ ] Packed Encoding Rules
-    - [ ] Basic Aligned Packed Encoding Rules (PER) (This is used by MCS / T.125, which is used by RDP.)
+    - [ ] Basic Aligned Packed Encoding Rules (PER) (This is used by MCS / T.125, which is used by RDP.
+I believe it is also used by J2735 / DSRC.)
     - [ ] Basic Unaligned Packed Encoding Rules (UPER) (May require changes to ASN1Element) (Used by 3GPP RRC)
     - [ ] Canonical Aligned Packed Encoding Rules (CPER)
     - [ ] Canonical Unaligned Packed Encoding Rules (CUPER) (May require changes to ASN1Element)